Jackelus/thm-todo/README.md

 To run the app locally, follow these steps:

 1. Clone the repository
+2. Create .env for environment variables, see .env.example for example
-2. Run `npm install` to install dependencies
+3. Run `npm install` to install dependencies
-3. Run `npm run server` to start server
+4. Run `npm run server` to start server
-4. Run `npm run build` to build the app
+5. Run `npm run build` to build the app
-5. Run `npm run start` to start the development server
+6. Run `npm run start` to start the development server

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).